View All Books in the Exhibition

 This volume was sponsored by a Hawaiian bank to present images of the people as well as their remarkable landscape.
 The book was designed by Herbert Bayer whose distinctive atlas is also featured in this exhibition.
 In his “Note on Photography” at the end of the book, Adams discussed his search for balance between the imaginative and the factual for this project, and he provided technical notes on the cameras, lenses, and films used for each illustration.

-From the Process : Photographic Formats section of the exhibition
+From the Process : Photographic_Formats section of the exhibition

 Le tour du monde: nouveau journal des voyages